RobinScavo/color--crusher/README.md

 3) Firebase- When learning full stack development I think its best to start with a tool like Firebase which simplifies Authentication and CRUD actions.
 This will allow students to see the overall "forest" before focusing on specific "trees" like Express.

+4) 3 different modal implementations: portal, flash messaging, dom manipulation

+5) Personally-

 Features:
+    -SPHERICAL 3-D EFFECT: three dimensional balls were created by layering two different color gradients: one a dynamically created base color and the second a greyscale which remains constant.
+When the game board clears I remove the base color which causes the "ghost ball" effect.  (photo and link)
+    -DELAYED RENDERING: I created a custom React hook which would delay the rendering of a component based on a varible argument.
+I used this hook for the color balls... causing the counter-clockwise effect as balls are cleared and then colored. (code snippet)
+    -COLOR VALUE CONVERSIONS: Thanks to this helpful article (link) I found algorithms that transform RGB values into HEX and HSL values.
+With an HSL value in hand, simple subtraction  will give the various compliment colors on the color wheel.
+    -SHIMMERING COINS: